The Omar Khayyam Show

-The Omar Khayyam Show was a 1963 BBC radio comedy programme, written by Spike Milligan based on six episodes of his The Idiot Weekly made for the Australian Broadcasting Commission in 1958–1962.
+The Omar Khayyam Show is a 1963 BBC radio comedy programme, written by Spike Milligan based on six episodes of his The Idiot Weekly made for the Australian Broadcasting Commission in 1958–1962.

 The cast was Spike Milligan, John Bluthal, Bob Todd, Bill Kerr and Barry Humphries with music by George Chisholm & his Jolly Jazzers.
 Bluthal had also appeared in two of the three series of The Idiot Weekly.
 Brian Wilde appears in episode 1 and Tim Gudgin in episodes 2–6, whilst in one episode Barry Humphries is heard doing a character voice similar to Dame Edna Everage's.
 The producer was Charles Chilton who had also produced some episodes of The Goon Show, on which The Idiot Weekly was based.

 It was broadcast weekly from 27 December 1963.
 The episodes were (in broadcast order) Ned Kelly, The Ashes, The Prime Minister's Trousers, The Flying Dustmen, The America Cup and Waltzing Matilda.
 The scripts had minor changes to remove some references to Australian locations and personalities unfamiliar to British audiences.
 However, some better known personalities remained, notably Sir Donald Bradman.